Taoufik Makhloufi

 Taoufik Makhloufi (توفيق مخلوفي; born 29 April 1988) is an Algerian athlete who specialises in middle-distance running.
 He became the 1500 metres Olympic champion at the 2012 Summer Olympics in London, England.
-In 2016, Makhloufi took the silver medal in the 800m and 1500 m at the Summer Olympics in Rio, Brazil.
+In 2016, Makhloufi took the silver medal in the 800m and 1500 m at the Summer Olympics in Rio de Janeiro, Brazil.

 He was also the 800 metres gold medallist at the 2012 African Championships and the 2011 All-Africa Games.
 He has represented Algeria three times at the World Championships in Athletics.
-His personal bests are 1:42.61 for the 800 m, set at the Rio Olympics, and 3:28.75 for the 1500 metres.
+His personal bests are 1:42.61 for the 800 m, set at the 2016 Olympics, and 3:28.75 for the 1500 metres.
 He trains with GS Pétroliers.

 Career

 Born in Souk Ahras, Makhloufi made his international debut at the 2007 IAAF World Cross Country Championships, where he finished 82nd in the 8 km junior race.
 He began competing at the senior level in 2009 and at the 2009 Mediterranean Games he placed fourth in the 1500 metres.
 An appearance at the Golden Gala meeting followed soon after and he ran a personal best of 3:34.34 minutes.
 He won his first national title that year and represented his country at the 2009 World Championships in Athletics, where he was a semi-finalist.
 In 2010 he improved his best to 3:32.94 minutes at the Herculis meeting and ranked among the top twenty that year.
 He reached the 1500 m final at the 2010 African Championships in Athletics, but failed to finish.

 Makhloufi's fastest run of 2011 (3:34.4 minutes) came at a national meeting in Algiers and he competed twice on the 2011 Diamond League circuit (in Doha and Stockholm).
 After taking his second Algerian 1500 m title, he was again selected for the World Championships team and again reached the semi-final stage.
 It was at the 2011 All-Africa Games that he made his international breakthrough.
 He won the 1500 m bronze medal behind Kenyan opposition, then defeated the much more favoured Boaz Kiplagat Lalang in the 800 metres final to take his first continental gold medal.